Intra ID service principals: Audit expiring secrets and certificates

 • User.Read.All (Microsoft docs)

-• Required to find information of the Service Principal owner
+• This is required to find information about the service principal owner

 Terraform